Debbie Reynolds, mother of Carrie Fisher and huge Hollywood star, dies

 Though she stepped away from film for much of her career, Reynolds continued to entertain on Broadway stages and in Las Vegas nightclubs.
 She also appeared on many television shows, including one of her own -- "The Debbie Reynolds Show" -- that lasted just one season.

-Fisher's daughter with actress Connie Stevens, Joely Fisher, tweeted Wednesday before news of Reynolds' death: "God speed mama."

-Actress Ruta Lee, a longtime friend of Reynolds, told CNN affiliate KABC entertainment reporter George Pennacchio that Reynolds used her celebrity to help others.
+Actress Ruta Lee, a longtime friend of Reynolds, told CNN affiliate KABC that Reynolds used her celebrity to help others.

 "I was blessed by the almighty in having this wonderful sister who taught me so much in life," she said.
 "Debbie was without a doubt one of the most generous, wonderful, loving human beings that God put on this Earth."